LeviSamuelEvans/pytorch-regression-tutorial/README.md

 pip install -r requirements.txt
 ```

-Feel free to use whatever package manager you like; conda/mamba for example is very good at handling dependencies (and mamba is quick!).
-But, for the tutorial here just using pip and a python venv is sufficient.
-I also really like using containers for this kind of thing, but that is a topic for another tutorial!
-When you run the notebook, please choose the associated environment when you setup the notebook kernel.

-To disable the enviroment, you can run `deactivate`.

 You will need to also install the dataset we will be using.
 We use `git lfs` to handle the large file.

 ```bash